Home tab area

 Bedford is a lovely place to cycle around; it’s got some great on and off-road cycle routes and is mostly flat making it suitable for every level of cyclist.
 Cycling is a cheap way of getting from A to B and for short journeys is often the quickest option.
 It can reduce your stress levels and increase your overall health.

-Currently Bedford has at least four shops that sell bikes, including Transition cycles , Cycle King , Halfords and Go Outdoors .
+Currently Bedford has at five shops that sell and service bikes: Flamme Rouge, Transition cycles , Cycle King , Halfords and Go Outdoors .
 You can use the interactive map below to zoom in and locate these stores.
-Clicking on a selected store will display additional information such as their address, website, phone number, etc.View Full Window version
+Clicking on a selected store will display their contact information.View Full Window version

 There are also a number of mobile cycle maintenance companies, who will come to your house or business to service your bike.
 They include: